diegaso-xhc/panda_arm_robot_hand_simulation/README.md

 - c++ (Ubuntu 9.4.0-1ubuntu1~20.04.2)
 - Mujoco 2.3.0
 ```

-The user can directly modify controllers or robot behaviors by editing the main_panda_RH8D.cpp file.
-Following this, the user can simply run:
+To run the repository, please create a folder called "Projects" within your mujoco folder.
+Then clone the repo within this folder.
+Following this step, the user can directly modify controllers or robot behaviors by editing the main_panda_RH8D.cpp file.
+Then simply run:

 ```
 ./run_code_ubuntu